iamnotnato/alx-low_level_programming/0x01-variables_if_else_while/README.md

     * Required : A program that prints the alphabet in lowercase, followed by a new line.
     * Expected Results : You can only use the putchar function (every other function (printf, puts, etc…) is forbidden).

-💡*Fun Fact : Quote by Roz Chast: I sometimes suffer from insomnia.
+> 💡*Fun Fact : Quote by Roz Chast: I sometimes suffer from insomnia.
 And when I can't fall asleep, I play what I call the alphabet game.*
-<br><br>

 * **3. alphABET**
   * File : [3-print_alphabets.c](./3-print_alphabets.c)